Massage Therapy Business Tips

 This section is all about the numbers.
 Create a budget for your massage therapy business, and list the details here.
 Be realistic, and plan for unforeseen setbacks.

-In addition to your current budget, you should also include future projections.
+In addition to your current budget, you should also include future projections in the financial plan of your business plan.
 As your business grows, its financial blueprint will change as well.
 It may not be possible to have exact numbers for future year sales, but it is possible to create future financial sales goals and estimations.

 Tip: Review your SMART goals, and use the ones that relate to money here.
 Create benchmarks for your financial progress.